moneerrifai/voicefoundry-code-challenge/README.md

 - Adding CI/CD
 - Adding tests
 - Improving the front end using a framework like React

+### Issues

+Occasionally while testing I would run into this error:

+`Lambda was unable to decrypt the environment variables because KMS access was denied.
+Please check the function's KMS key settings.
+KMS Exception: UnrecognizedClientExceptionKMS Message: The security token included in the request is invalid.`

+This appears to be a known [issue](https://github.com/serverless/examples/issues/279).
+Doing an `sls remove` followed by an `sls deploy` usually resolves it, otherwise try deploying in a different region.

 ## We Are Looking for Investors